iwatkot/affirmbot/README.md

   description: "Please upload the archive with the data."
 ```

-## Settings
+## Administration
-To change the bot's settings, click on the `Settings` button in the bot's menu.
+To change the bot's admin settings, click on the `Administration` button in the bot's menu.
 ### Channel
 After you run the bot, first of all, you need to add the bot to the channel where you want to publish the suggestions.
-When the bot is added to the channel, go to the bot's `Settings` and click on the `Channel` button.
+When the bot is added to the channel, go to the bot's `Administration` and click on the `Channel` button.
 In this menu, you can connect the bot to the channel or disconnect it.
 By the way, you'll need to know your channel ID.
 This can be done with one of the Telegram bots, for example, [GetTheirIdBot](https://t.me/GetTheirIDBot).<br>
 Note: If this bot doesn't work, you can find a similar one by searching for `channel id` in the Telegram search.

 ### Admins